-Hannah Stolze, the author profiled in this post, will speak at October 8th’s Women, Work, & Calling event.
+Hannah Stolze, the author profiled in this post, spoke at 2022’s Women, Work, & Calling event.
 For details about the gathering, please visit the Women, Work, & Calling website.

 Have you ever felt a disconnect between your “sacred” and “secular” life?
 You may leave a Sunday church service feeling enlivened, excitedly mulling over what the message means for your life, but by Monday you’ve re-entered the “real world,” and your mind has moved from dwelling on the kingdom of God to surviving in the concrete jungle.
 You know things should be different, you feel that your life should be whole, and you long for your faith and work to fit seamlessly together.
 But for many, especially in the corporate world, it’s difficult to know how to marry the two.
 Can the Bible offer anything here aside from platitudes about kindness and forgiveness?
 Could it have anything practical to say about the world of business in the 21st century?